Nice (The Nice album): Songs and recording

 The material on the second side was taped live at Fillmore East and engineered by Eddie Kramer.
-"Rondo '69" was taken from the group's debut album, having become Emerson's signature piece by that time.
+The band included these songs since they felt they had changed significantly since their early days.
+"Rondo '69" was taken from the group's debut album, having become Emerson's signature piece by that time, now performed without guitar accompaniment.
 "She Belongs To Me" was a Bob Dylan cover transformed into a 12-minute progressive rock jam featuring several extended quotes from Bach, a snippet of Elmer Bernstein's theme from The Magnificent Seven and Copland's "Hoedown" from Rodeo, the last of which Emerson would return to with Emerson, Lake & Palmer.

 Title and album cover

 The original idea for the cover was to make it look like a family photo album with various snapshots of the group interspersed with handwritten letters in a gatefold sleeve, but Emerson was highly displeased with the results.
 When told it was too late to change the artwork, the group asked to be released from their contract with Immediate Records; however, they were able to arrange for the American cover to feature a different title and artwork, with the phrase "everything nice as mother makes it" stemming from an old Victorian poster hanging in the Baker Street restaurant where they were meeting.
 Immediate went into voluntary liquidation shortly afterward.